-The program now has a partially affiliated doctoral internship, the Berkeley Psychology Internship Consortium (B-PIC), which is an APPIC member program.
-Students are strongly encouraged to apply to B-PIC, but they may choose to apply to another APPIC-approved or APA-accredited internship.
-Reviews for any internship site that is not APPIC-approved or APA-accredited will be conducted using a rubric based on CDSPP and/or APA guidelines and must be approved by the program coordinator.
+The program now has a partially affiliated doctoral internship, the Berkeley Psychology Internship Consortium (B-PIC), which is APA accredited.
+Students are strongly encouraged to apply to B-PIC, but they may choose to apply to another APA accredited internship.
+Reviews for any internship site that is not APA-accredited will be conducted using a rubric based on CDSPP and/or APA guidelines and must be approved by the program coordinator.

-PRIOR to the start of the Internship training experience for which hours for licensure are accrued, the supervisor and supervisee complete a Supervision Agreement form (https://www.psychology.ca.gov/applicants/sup_agree.shtml).
+PRIOR to the start of the Internship training experience for which hours for licensure are accrued, the supervisor and supervisee complete a Supervision Agreement form.
 The purpose of the Supervision Agreement is to ensure that both the supervisor and supervisee understand and have a plan to comply with the laws and regulations related to the accrual of Supervised Professional Experience (SPE).
 The supervisor must also write a description of the training program, which documents the nature of the training program and experiences that will be provided.
 This description must address and clearly answer all of the questions that are listed on the aforementioned Supervisor Agreement form, and be submitted along with this form.

 If the internship is in a school setting and the intern/student IS classified as an employee, they do not need to register as a Psychological Assistant because schools are considered an "exempt setting."
 On the other hand, if the internship is not in a school setting or is in a school setting and the intern/student IS NOT classified as an employee, then they must register as a Psychological Assistant (see BOP website for required forms).
-If the latter scenario, students are required to submit a Psychological Assistant Application prior to beginning each internship during which they would like to accrue hours (https://www.psychology.ca.gov/applicants/psychassis_inst.shtml)
+In the latter scenario, students are required to submit a Psychological Assistant Application prior to beginning each internship during which they would like to accrue hours.